ubuntupunk/atomic-web-scraper/README.md

 ## Architecture

-The Website Scraper Tool is built with a modular architecture:
+The Atomic Scraper Tool is built with a modular, next-generation architecture:

 ```
-website_scraper_tool/
+atomic_scraper_tool/
 ├── agents/                 # AI agents for planning and coordination
 ├── analysis/              # Website analysis and strategy generation
 ├── compliance/            # Ethical scraping compliance features